OWASP/www-project-developer-guide/draft/05-requirements/06-mas.md

 #### Why use MASVS?

-The OWASP MASVS is the industry standard for mobile application security and it is expected that any given set of security requirements will satisfy the MASVS.
+The OWASP MASVS is the industry standard for [mobile application security][csmas] and it is expected that any given set of security requirements will satisfy the MASVS.
 When defining security requirements for mobile applications then each security control in the MASVS should be considered.